 Today, relying on a VP or C-level executive to champion a BI initiative to success isn’t enough.
-What’s needed is a more coordinated approach across organizational, process and technological areas of a company’s BI effort to get the greatest value possible.
-To increase the probability of success for BI adoption in an organization, it’s important to take into account a series of factors found from an organizational, process and technological perspective.
+What’s needed is a more coordinated approach across organizational, process and technological areas of a company’s BI implementation roadmap strategy to get the greatest value possible.
+To increase the probability of success for business intelligence adoption in an organization, it’s important to take into account a series of factors found from an organizational, process and technological perspective.

-- Big Data & business analytics software worldwide revenues will grow from nearly $122B in 2015 to more than $187B in 2019, an increase of more than 50% over the five-year forecast period.
+- Big Data and business analytics software worldwide revenues will grow from nearly $122B in 2015 to more than $187B in 2019, an increase of more than 50 percent over the five-year forecast period.

-The lack of BI adoption is slowing down organizations of all sizes from being able to make the most of the massive amount of data they’re producing daily.
-BI applications and tools enable greater insight and intelligence into areas of business models never before analyzed or understood.
 Of the many areas BI is contributing to today, one of the most valuable is gaining greater insights into customer behavior by predicting buying outcomes.
 By knowing more about their customers, businesses can streamline their business processes and make them more efficient.
-When this occurs, they excel when it comes to improving product quality and customer service.
+When this occurs, they excel at improving product quality and customer service.

 Facing The Challenges Of BI Adoption

-The problem of increasing BI adoption is a multidimensional one with no quick fix available.
-Instead, there needs to be a balance of the organizational, process and technological factors in order for BI adoption to succeed.
-Galvanizing all three of these core areas needs to be a central business focus that everyone can identify with, and take an active part in accomplishing.
-This is where the majority of BI adoption strategies fail.
+The problem of increasing BI adoption is a multidimensional one with no quick fix.
+Ideally, there needs to be a balance and alignment of the organizational, process and technological factors in order for business intelligence adoption to succeed.
+Galvanizing all three of these core areas needs to be a central business focus that everyone can identify with and take an active part in accomplishing.
+This is where the majority of business intelligence adoption strategies fail.

-There’s often no unifying business purpose that benefits everyone, whether it’s gaining valuable new knowledge to do their jobs, or better understanding how to serve their customers.
-When every employee using the system has a strong sense of ownership and purpose, all three strategic areas needed for the improvement of BI adoption fit into place, increasing adoption rates.
-A senior management champion alone can’t galvanize the purpose of a BI system together as powerfully as a shared goal and a desire on the part of employees to excel with the new BI system.
+There’s often no unifying business purpose that benefits everyone; it’s just not how the world works.
+But when every employee using the system has a strong sense of ownership and purpose, all the strategic areas needed for the improvement of BI adoption can fit into place, increasing adoption rates.
+A senior management champion alone can’t galvanize the purpose of a BI system as powerfully as a shared goal and a desire on the part of employees to excel with the new BI system.